 But, but...
 What if:

-This is your time, be it weekends, or more frequent runs, treat yourself a short tech break.
+Make it your personal time, be it weekend habit or a daily routine, treat yourself a short tech break: go run and meditate